Geeks in Phoenix

 Just like malicious websites can have hidden code that can download and install malware, adware, and viruses, so can malicious HTML formatted e-mail.
 There is no difference between the two.

-The best way to avoid downloading the contains of an HTML formatted e-mail is by not using the preview feature in your mail program.
+The best way to avoid downloading the contents of an HTML formatted e-mail is by not using the preview feature in your mail program.
 Most of them, like Outlook and Thunderbird, can turn off the preview pane.
 If the HTML formatted e-mail can not be rendered, it cannot execute the code inside.

 While on the subject of malicious e-mail, knowing how to spot a piece of junk mail is essential.
 I go into more detail on how to do it in the following article I wrote a little while back.